LiberTEM/LiberTEM/docs/source/dev/setup.rst

 .. note::
     Distinguish between installing a released version and installing the latest development version.
-Both :ref:`installing from PyPI` and :ref:`installing from a git clone` use pip, but they do fundamentally different things. :code:`python -m pip install libertem` downloads the latest release from PyPI.
+Both :ref:`installing from PyPI <installation>` and :ref:`installing from a git clone` use pip, but they do fundamentally different things. :code:`python -m pip install libertem` downloads the latest release from PyPI.